hane-smitter/mine-phone-number/README.md

 Parameter Based

-- `getNetworkOperator` - Gets the network operator of the phone number.
+- `getNetworkOperator` - Gets the network operator of the **mobile phone number**.
 Returns a string, i.e:
   - Name of Mobile Network Operator or one of the below strings
   - `INVALID_NUMBER_INPUT` if the provided number is not a valid phone number
-  - `INVALID_NUMBER` if the provided number is not a valid Mobile Phone Number (It could be a landline number)
+  - `INVALID_NUMBER` if the provided number is not a **valid mobile phone number** (It could be a landline number)
   - `NOT_AVAILABLE_IN_REGION` if the provided number prefix is not listed for the region
   - `UNKNOWN` otherwise.
+  **Note** `getNetworkOperator` API successfully processes specifically a mobile phone number as parameter and not just any phone number such as landline phone number.
 - `getPhoneNumberType` - Gets the type of the phone number.
 The number needs to be valid for the region(should pass test of `isValidNumberForRegion`).

+  If you may not want this behaviour, you can pass in a string parameter (`less_strict`).
+  This will have the following effect:

+  Mobile phone number will only be verified according to the length requirements of the region, and areacode in landline number will not be counter checked to ensure that it exists in the region.

   Returns a string, i.e:
   - Type of the phone number, which is either `LAND_LINE_PHONE_NUMBER` or `MOBILE_PHONE_NUMBER`.
   - `UNKNOWN` otherwise
 - `isOperator` - Tells you if the phone number is by the specified network operator. `isOperator("phone number", "Network operator")`.
 Returns a boolean value.